-The continuous relaxation of the tuple encoding is known in the MRF field as the local polytope [47,50,20].
+The continuous relaxation of the tuple encoding is known in the MRF field as the local polytope [45,48,19].
 This polytope is interesting for several reasons.
-First, the dual of the local polytope is exactly the Optimal Soft Arc Consistency (OSAC) LP for CFN described in [12,11].
-This polytope underlies also convergent message-passing bounds [50.20] used for MRF optimization.
-Ignoring possible value pruning (by node consistency or substitutability [19]), OSAC and therefore the local polytope bound too, are known to be stronger than any other soft arc consistency [11].
-Second, the dual variables of this polytope can be directly interpreted as the amount of cost that is shifted by arc consistency so-called Equivalence Preserving Transformations [13].
-Therefore, existing soft arc consistencies that iteratively change blocks of costs can be analyzed as fast incremental approximate Block Coordinate Descent algorithms aiming at solving this dual LP [37].
-This result establishes a strong link between 01LP solvers using the local polytope encoding and CFN/MRF solvers using soft arc consistencies or convergent message passing: in absence of pruning, the LP bound will always be at least as strong as the soft arc consistency bounds.
+First, the dual of the local polytope is exactly the Optimal Soft Arc Consistency (OSAC) LP for CFN described in [11,10].
+This polytope underlies also convergent message-passing bounds [48,19] used for MRF optimization.
+Ignoring possible value pruning (by node consistency or substitutability [18]), OSAC and therefore the local polytope bound too, are known to be stronger than any other soft arc consistency [10].
+The dual variables of this polytope can be directly interpreted as the amount of cost that is shifted by arc consistency so-called Equivalence Preserving Transformations [12].
+Therefore, existing soft arc consistencies that iteratively change blocks of costs can be analyzed as fast incremental approximate Block Coordinate Descent algorithms aiming at solving this dual LP.
+This result establishes a strong link between 01LP solvers using the local polytope encoding and CFN/MRF solvers using soft arc consistencies: in absence of pruning, the LP bound will always be at least as strong as the soft arc consistency bounds.

-The significance of this connection is further strengthened by a recent result showing that the local polytope (or its dual) are "universal" in the sense that any LP can be translated in linear time in a graphical model whose local polytope has the same optimum as the original LP [44].
-Progress in solving this polytope (exactly or approximately by soft arc consistencies or message passing) and in solving a general LP are therefore tightly linked.
+The significance of this connection is further strengthened by a recent result showing that the local polytope (or its dual) are "universal" in the sense that any LP can be translated in linear time in a graphical model whose local polytope has the same optimum as the original LP [42].
+Progress in solving this polytope (exactly or approximately by soft arc consistencies or message-passing) and in solving a general LP are therefore tightly linked.

-[CP] Constraint Programming.
-In [43], a translation of CFNs into crisp CSPs has been proposed.
+[CP] Constraint Programming In [41], a translation of CFNs into crisp CSPs has been proposed.
 In this transformation, the decision variables of the CFN are preserved and every cost function is reified into a constraint whose scope is augmented by one extra variable, representing the assignment cost.
 This reification of costs into domain variables transforms a CFN in a crisp CSP with more variables and increased arities.
 Typically, unary and binary cost functions are converted into TABLE constraints of arity two and three respectively.
 Another extra cost variable encodes the objective function, connected by a SUM constraint to all other cost variables.
 All the cost variables are non-negative integers with the same initial upper bound k as provided in the WCSP format.
 The same approach applies to WPMSs, using reified Boolean expressions instead of TABLE constraints to encode hard and soft clauses.
-The resulting CSP models are expressed in the MINIZINC [39] CP language3.
+The resulting CSP models are expressed in the MINIZINC [37] CP language.

-The converse translation of CP models with a cost variable into a CFN (and then MRFs and WPMSs) that does not use cost variables is a complex task4.
-It requires identifying local5 cost functions, starting from the objective variable, while removing intermediate cost variables.
-We implemented a corresponding prototype in NUMBERJACK6 [22] reading the low-level FLATZINC format [39].
-Global constraints are decomposed into ternary cost functions in extension (tables with costs in $\{0, \infty\}$, see [1]), requiring small input domain sizes.
+The converse translation of CP models with a cost variable into a CFN (and then MRFs and WPMSs) that does not use cost variables is a complex task.
+It requires identifying local cost functions, starting from the objective variable, while removing intermediate cost variables.
+We implemented a corresponding prototype in Numberjack [21] reading the low-level flatzinc format [37].
+Global constraints are decomposed into ternary cost functions (tables with costs in $\{0, \infty\}$ ) as described in [1].